A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Background

 A disadvantage of the bi-Lanczos iteration is that it requires the multiplication with $\vec{A}^{T}$.
 Although $\vec{A}^{T}$ is in principle available in most applications, multiplication with $\vec{A}^{T}$ leads to additional difficulties in performance optimization and preconditioning.
 Fortunately, in bi-Lanczos iteration, $\vec{V}_{k}$ can be computed without forming $\vec{W}_{k}$ and vice versa.
 This observation leads to the transpose-free variants of the KSP methods, such as TFQMR \cite{Freund93TFQMR}, which is a transpose-free variant of QMR, and CGS \cite{Sonneveld89CGS}, which is a transpose-free variant of BiCG.
 Two other examples include BiCGSTAB \cite{vanderVorst92BiCGSTAB}, which is more stable than CGS, and QMRCGSTAB \cite{CGS94QMRCGS}, which is a hybrid of QMR and BiCGSTAB, with smoother convergence than BiCGSTAB.
 These transpose-free methods enjoy three-term recurrences and require two multiplications with $\vec{A}$ per iteration.
 Note that there is not a unique transpose-free bi-Lanczos iteration.
 There are primarily two types, used by CGS and QMR, and by BiCGSTAB and QMRCGSTAB, respectively.
 We will address them in more detail in Section~\ref{sec:Analysis-KSP}.

-\subsubsection{Comparison of the Iteration Procedures}
+\subsubsection{Comparison of the Iteration Procedures.}

 Both the Arnoldi iteration and the bi-Lanczos iteration are based on the Krylov subspace $\mathcal{K}(\vec{A},\vec{r}_{0})$.
 However, these iteration procedures have very different properties, which are inherited by their corresponding KSP methods, as summarized in Table~\ref{tab:KrylovSubspaces}.
 These properties, for the most part, determine the cost per iteration of the KSP methods.
-For KSP methods based on the Arnoldi iteration, at the $k$th iteration the residual $\vec{r}_{k}=\mathcal{P}_{k}(\vec{A})\vec{r}_{0}$ for some degree-$k$ polynomial $\mathcal{P}_{k}$, so the asymptotic convergence rates depend on the eigenvalues and the generalized eigenvectors in the Jordan form of $\vec{A}$ \cite{comparison_trefethen,Saad03IMS}.
+For KSP methods based on the Arnoldi iteration, at the $k$th iteration the residual $\vec{r}_{k}=\mathcal{P}_{k}(\vec{A})\vec{r}_{0}$ for some degree-$k$ polynomial $\mathcal{P}_{k}$, so the asymptotic convergence rates primarily depend on the eigenvalues and the generalized eigenvectors in the Jordan form of $\vec{A}$ \cite{comparison_trefethen,Saad03IMS}.
 For methods based on transpose-free bi-Lanczos, in general $\vec{r}_{k}=\hat{\mathcal{P}}_{k}(\vec{A})\vec{r}_{0}$, where $\hat{\mathcal{P}}_{k}$ is a polynomial of degree $2k$.
-Therefore, the convergence of these methods also depend on the eigenvalues and generalized eigenvectors of $\vec{A}$, but at different asymptotic rates.
+Therefore, the convergence of these methods also depends on the eigenvalues and generalized eigenvectors of $\vec{A}$, but at different asymptotic rates.
 Typically, the reduction of error in one iteration of a bi-Lanczos-based KSP method is approximately equal to that of two iterations in an Arnoldi-based KSP method.
-Since the Arnoldi iteration requires only one matrix-vector multiplication per iteration, compared to two per iteration for the bi-Lanczos iteration, the cost of different KSP methods are comparable in terms of the number of matrix-vector multiplications.
-Theoretically, the Arnoldi iteration is more robust because of its use of orthogonal basis, whereas the bi-Lanczos iteration may break down if $\vec{v}_{k+1}^{T}\vec{w}_{k+1}=0$.
-However, the Arnoldi iteration typically requires restarts, which can undermine convergence.
-Therefore, the methods based on bi-Lanczos are often more robust than GMRES with restarts.
-In general, if the iteration count is small compared to the average number of nonzeros per row, the methods based on the Arnoldi iteration may be more efficient; if the iteration count is large, the cost of orthogonalization in Arnoldi iteration may become higher than that of bi-Lanczos iteration.
-For these reasons, conflicting results are often reported in the literature.
-However, the apparent disadvantages of each KSP method may be overcome by effective preconditioners: For Arnoldi iterations, if the KSP method converges before restart is needed, then it may be the most effective method; for bi-Lanczos iterations, if the KSP method converges before any break down, it is typically more robust than the methods based on restarted Arnoldi iterations.
-We will review the preconditioners in the next subsection.
+Since the Arnoldi iteration requires only one matrix-vector multiplication per iteration, compared to two per iteration for the bi-Lanczos iteration, the costs of different KSP methods are comparable in terms of the number of matrix-vector multiplications.